betaflight/betaflight.com/docs/wiki/guides/current/Pinio-and-PinioBox.md

 For this, we use one of the `BOXUSER<n>` modes/boxes (IDs 40 to 43).
 This will add a matching User mode/function in the Modes tab of the Configurator, which can then be mapped to a channel on the sender.

-Let's say we have a "clean" flight controller without any preconfigured PINIOs or User functions and the PPM pin is the one to be used for this:
+Let's say we have a "clean" flight controller without any pre-configured PINIOs or User functions and the PPM pin is the one to be used for this:

 ```
 #resource